henriqueAfonso/beecrowd-problems/README.md

 # beecrowd-problems
-Repository containing my solutions to some beecrowd problems presented as homework.
+Repository containing my solutions in C99 to some beecrowd problems presented as homework.

 Each file has in its name the code to the beecrowd problem.